 The federal government’s borrowing capacity is now bumping up against another debt ceiling.
 Failure by Congress to act and raise the ceiling could severely impact the U.S. economy since the government’s bills will not be paid and its borrowing capacity halted.
 Given these additional uncertainties and the likely political fallout, the Fed should be reluctant to risk further exasperating matters by raising short-term interest rates again before year-end.

 These reasons argue for staying invested, and the third reason (Bond market technicals will be supportive) presents the most compelling case.
 SMC FIM is concerned that the municipal market supply/demand imbalance could intensify, further lifting prices.
 Foregone tax-free income and possible price appreciation might be considerable.
 We do not foresee any significant impediments to market performance.
-Therefore, sidelined cash should be redeployed into the municipal market.
+Therefore, the municipal markets would seem to be attractive for otherwise sidelined cash.

 The information provided in this commentary is not intended to be a complete summary of all available data.
 Certain information contained herein has been obtained from published sources and/or prepared by sources outside SMC Fixed Income Management ("SMC FIM"), a division of Spring Mountain Capital, LP, and certain information contained herein may not be updated through the date hereof.
 While such sources are believed to be reliable, no representations are made as to the accuracy or completeness thereof by SMC FIM or any of its affiliates, directors, officers, employees, partners, members or shareholders, and none of the former assumes any responsibility for the accuracy or completeness of such information.
 Nothing contained herein shall be relied upon as a promise or representation as to past or future performance.